Supreme Court and Court of Appeal Remote Hearings Protocol

 (g) Note that audio cues are more important in a remote context.
 If your remarks are addressed to a particular person, identify them and audibly signal when you expect a response.

 (h) Attempt to find a remote site that is free from as much background noise and interruptions as possible.
-Ensure mobile phones are on silent mode and switch off notifications on the device being used for the hearing.
+Ensure mobile phones are on silent mode and switch off notifications on the device being used for the virtual hearing.

 (i) Remember, gowns and standing are not required, but formal wear is required.